 Meet our Leaders

 HopkinsCORPS is facilitated by Caroline Ouwerkerk, assistant director of the Center of Social Concern, and six undergraduate students who have a strong commitment to community service and civic engagement.
 They are responsible for advising, supporting, and mentoring participants throughout the program.
-Read more about each leader below.
+Meet our leaders below.